-Matthew Mo, 19, from Carrickfergus, is sharing his experience of volunteering to encourage new volunteers to support people to live well with dementia, and their carers, in the Carrick area.
+Matthew Mo, from Carrickfergus, shares his experience of volunteering to encourage new volunteers to support people to live well with dementia, and their carers, in the Carrick area.

 Matthew joined the My Life My Way project, a partnership with Age NI and the Northern Trust, supported by the Big Lottery Fund’s Reaching Out: Connecting Older People programme, as a volunteer earlier this year because he ‘wanted to help someone in need’.